International

 General Information

-From a purely cultural point of view, the Brazilians are very warm, open and welcoming with regard to the French who do not normally encounter any issues in adapting.
-France shares with Brazil several cultural elements in art, architecture, literature and gastronomy that are recognised by Brazilians.
+From a purely cultural point of view, Brazilians are very warm, open and benevolent towards the French, who generally have no problems adapting.
+France shares with Brazil several cultural elements in art, architecture, literature and gastronomy, which are recognized by Brazilians.

 Brazil is the only Portuguese-speaking country in Latin America.
-This is also the language used for business in addition to, to a lesser extent, English.

-Spanish is fairly frequently understood by the Brazilian population, particularly in the south of the country.
-However, learning Portuguese remains essential for establishing contracts and facilitating integration into professional and social life.
+It is also the language used in business circles, along with English to a lesser extent.
+Spanish is often understood by the Brazilian population, especially in the south of the country.
+However, learning Portuguese remains essential for making contacts and facilitating integration into professional and social life.

 Means of Payment & Banking Specificities